Head of Key Stage 3: Mr Daniel Burns & Mr Greg Ryan

 As a school under the auspices of the UAE Ministry of Education, we incorporate local Social Studies and the new Moral Education Framework into the curriculum, and alongside special assemblies and events to mark occasions like National Day, SES promotes knowledge and understanding of local history, culture and traditions.

-The terminal examinations, in June of Year 11, have acquired critical importance as assessed coursework has disappeared or diminished in importance.
-Students need to be guided towards maximizing their grades and exceeding their targets in these final examinations, so as to ensure access to A Levels, and to keep as wide as possible a variety of post-16 options available for themselves.
+The GCSE terminal examinations, in May/June of Year 11, have acquired critical importance as assessed coursework has disappeared or diminished in importance.
+Students need to be guided towards maximising their grades and exceeding their targets in these final examinations, so as to ensure access to A Levels, and to keep as wide as possible a variety of post-16 options available for themselves.
 In this they are guided by teachers with detailed knowledge of the specifications and past examinations, who are capable of supporting and stretching all the students in a group to achieve the highest grades of which they are capable.

 Key Stage 4, while undoubtedly focused on ultimate examination success, also provides ways for students to enhance their leadership skills, their control of their own health and fitness, their ability to manage and navigate the increasing personal and social demands that come with being a teenager.
 We do not, at SES, lose sight of the fact that children should also enjoy non-academic success, personal growth and wellbeing, and should feel happy, supported and secure being at school.
 They will face challenges, but will do so in an environment that encourages ambition and positivity.

-Head of Sixth Form: Mr. Paul Egan
+Head of Sixth Form: Ms. Ruth Tremlett

-SES believes that A Levels still provide the ‘Gold Standard’ amongst pre-university qualifications, wherever a student plans to go next.
+SES believes that A Levels provide the ‘Gold Standard’ amongst pre-university qualifications, wherever a student plans to go next.
 The subject mastery required to gain a top grade at A Levels requires rigour, discipline and hard-work of a very high order; the school’s role is to enthuse and inspire senior students to fearlessly take on that challenge and to take ownership of their futures with confidence.

-If they are to benefit from entering Sixth Form students must have a proven academic record of achievement at GCSE or IGCSE.
+If they are to benefit from entering Sixth Form, students must have a proven academic record of achievement at GCSE or IGCSE.
 They must embark on the course prepared to extend themselves academically, to utilise the greater independence that they will have in a worthwhile and constructive manner to allow them to take advantage of the opportunities which will exist for developing skills, leadership and responsibility.
-Their aim should be to strive for success, so that they can leave school fully satisfied with the third-level options that are available, and they must feel equipped to take on the challenges of university and life with confidence.
+Their aim should be to strive for success, so that they can leave school fully satisfied with the options that are available, and they must feel equipped to take on the challenges of university and life with confidence.